gkwcheun/NetflixRoulette/README.md

 ## Frontend Scripts

-Please make sure the backend is running before starting the frontend

-### `npm run ssr`

-starts the front end in server side rendering mode on http://localhost:8080
+Please make sure the backend is running before starting the frontend.
+This app was developed to be server side rendered, to do so you must use webpack to bundle both the server rendering script as well as the react client code.
+Please execute the following npm commands in the same order to get the front end up and running.

 ### `npm run webpack:client`